ssardina-planning/app-trapper/README.md

 make online
 ```

-or
+and/or

 ```bash
 make offline
 ```

-for the online or offline version of the tool, respectively.
+to build the APP online version and/or the offline versions of the tool, respectively.

 To run the tool, first set-it up: